-The New Hampshire False Claims Act allows whistleblowers to file "qui tam" lawsuits if they know of violations of that state law.
+•What the law says - The New Hampshire False Claims Act allows whistleblowers to file "qui tam" lawsuits if they know of violations of that state law, so long as the defendant has its principal place of business within the state or received reiumbursement from the state's Medicaid program within 12-months prior to filing the lawsuit.
 The New Hampshire False Claims Act imposes liability on persons who knowingly present false or fraudulent claims for payment to the state, misappropriate state property, or deceptively avoid binding obligations to pay the state, among other violations.

 As amended by 2011 Laws, chapter 186, section 2.

 I. Any person shall be liable to the state for a civil penalty of not less than $5,000 and not more than $10,000, plus 3 times the amount of damages that the state sustains because of the act of that person, who: